ochameau/fawkes/README.md

 - /extensions/
   Web extension Addons, using augmented API compared to Firefox or Chrome addon APIs.
-  Most of these addons are just using chrome.tabs API (https://developer.chrome.com/extensions/tabs).
+  Most of these addons are just using [chrome.tabs API](https://developer.chrome.com/extensions/tabs).
   - tabs
     Tab strip on top.
 Display tab title, favicon with rounded corner on top of the browser.
     Just the tabs.
 It doesn't manage the webpage itself.